 Get your water storage sorted now (JPG, 78 KB)

-We recommend that you store 20 litres per person per day - if you have a family of four, that's 560 litres.
 You may need to store more if you have unwell people or small children in your family.
 Don't forget your pets.

 You need to have to stored water for you and your family for at least seven days.